or73/pizzaApi/README.md

 ## menu-DELETE
 **(Request that a resource be removed)**
+### General Information
+    Required data: headers → email, token
+                   queryStringObject → name
+    Optional data: None
+    Procedure description:   1.
+Validate email, and token
+                             2. Validates token
+                             3. Delete menu
-Remove the item provided, and update all menus and user's cartItems which contains provided item and remove it.
+> Remove the item provided, and update all menus and user's cartItems which contains provided item and remove it.

+### Path and Required Data

 | Path             | Parameters |  Headers               | e.g.                                  |
 | ---              | ---        | ---                    | ---                                   |